hackclub/hackclub/workshops/memory_game/README.md

 It contains an empty `index.html` file linked with `style.css` and `script.js` files.

-We will create a simple 3 x 4 memory card game in this workshop.
-We will use images for the cards.
-I will provide the public links for the images along with the code.
-If you prefer to download, you can download them [here](https://drive.google.com/drive/folders/128S-rB27-86ciSyJvjkfK2NhJeoOmsB3?usp=sharing).
-You can also add your own images.
-Make sure that they are 100 x 100 px to avoid further styling.
+We will create a simple 3 x 4 memory card game in this workshop, using images as cards.
+Public links for the images will be provided along with the code.
+If you prefer local images, you can download them [here](https://drive.google.com/drive/folders/128S-rB27-86ciSyJvjkfK2NhJeoOmsB3?usp=sharing).
+You can also add your images.
+Please make sure that they are 100 x 100 px to avoid further styling.

-After setting up let's get going.
+After setting up, let's get going.

 ## The HTML